rlannon/N64-Converter/README.md

 ### Wiring

 The N64 controller must be connected to the Arduino via +3.3V (**not** 5V, as this may fry the controller board), GND, and digital pin 2 (this may be modified in the code, I just chose pin 2).
-The wiring to the controller looks like this (looking at the plug head on, with the flat side on bottom and 'Nintendo' facing up):
+The wiring to the controller looks like this (looking at the plug head on, with the flat side on bottom and logo facing up):

       /------------\
      / O    O     O \